oliverchubet/persistence/py/README.md

 #### pCoh

 * The cohomology algorithm (pCoh) is from the same paper.
 The matrix R should be the transpose of the incidence matrix.
-It's supposedly an optimized version of pHrow.
-*TODO* : Add code to keep the reducing matrix updated.
-Right now I don't, because it's not used in this algorithm.

 ### Vineyard